Request for Applications

 Proposals must designate a representative from a community-based organization with a tax exempt status obtained through the Internal Revenue Service (e.g., 501(c)(3) or other) and a Principal Investigator (PI) with a primary appointment or position at a Tufts CTSI-affiliated academic or clinical organization.
-Unless otherwise agreed upon, the PI’s institution will be expected to serve as the “lead” or “prime” on the project.
-Research teams may include other collaborators both from community-based as well as Tufts CTSI organization.
+Unless agreed upon in advance, the PI’s institution will be expected to serve as the “lead” or “prime” on the project.
+Research teams may include other collaborators, provided their involvement is necessary for the conduct of the project.

 Academic Partners and Collaborators